KronicDeth/intellij-elixir/CONTRIBUTING.md

 ##### Widening Elixir support

 `beam.additional` is a ratchet.
-Each entry moves one Elixir version from unsupported to supported:
+Each entry moves one pair - an Elixir version, an OTP major, or both - from unsupported to supported:

 1. **Add the pair** with `"continue-on-error": true`.
 That declares it **unsupported**, and its leg is expected to be red.
 Adding a version is safe at any time - it cannot block a merge.